 Aluminum plugs are made with aluminum core inserts and are available as top and bottom plugs.
 Aluminum insert plugs are supplied for water-based and synthetic (oil-resistant) mud systems.
 The proper plug should be supplied for the mud system in which it is to be run.
 After cementing operations have been completed, the aluminum-inserted plugs can be drilled out with a standard roller-cone rock bit.
 These plugs should not be drilled out with PDC bits.

 Halliburton Nonrotating (NR) Cementing Plugs

 Designed for use with Super Seal II™ NR float collars, top and bottom NR plugs have locking teeth that help prevent the plugs from spinning during drill out, which reduces drill out times and associated rig costs (check also drilling cost per foot).
-The high-strength plastic inserts used in NR plugs increase plug-landing pressures and allow easy drill out with both PDC and roller-cone rock bits.
+The high-strength plastic inserts used in NR plugs increase plug-landing pressures and allow easy drill-out with PDC and roller-cone rock bits.
 NR plugs are available for 7- to 20-in. casing sizes in surface release and SSR plug systems.
-NR plugs are made of a synthetic service compound that is compatible with water-based and synthetic mud systems.
+NR plugs are made of a synthetic service compound compatible with water-based and synthetic mud systems.
 Five-wiper high-strength NR cementing plugs can be used with high-strength float collars to pressure-test casing immediately after the cement has been pumped and is still in the fluid stage.
-However, when NR plugs are used with wiper cups to make combination plug sets, rubber compatibility should be considered.
+However, rubber compatibility should be considered when NR plugs are used with wiper cups to make combination plug sets.